CDCgov/covid19-forecast-hub/model-output/README.md

 Each forecast file should have the following format

-    YYYY-MM-DD-team-model.csv
+    {YYYY-MM-DD}-{team}-{model}.csv

+or

+    {YYYY-MM-DD}-{team}-{model}.parquet

+depending on whether the team is submitting forecasts as `.csv` files or as `.parquet` files.

 where

 -   `YYYY` is the 4 digit year,
 -   `MM` is the 2 digit month,
 -   `DD` is the 2 digit day,
--   `team` is the team name, and
+-   `team` is the abbreviated team name, and
--   `model` is the name of your model.
+-   `model` is the abbreviated name of your model.

 The date YYYY-MM-DD is the [`reference_date`](#reference_date).
 This should be the Saturday following the submission date.
+For example, submission from the team above for a reference date of November 2, 2024 will be named:

+    2024-11-02-exampleteam-examplemodel.csv

 The `team` and `model` in this file must match the `team` and `model` in the directory this file is in.
 Both `team` and `model` should be less than 15 characters, alpha-numeric and underscores only, with no spaces or hyphens.
+Submission of both targets- quantiles and samples must be in the same weekly csv or parquet submission file.

 ## Forecast file format